 10. Visit Meenmutty Waterfalls

-The Meenmutty waterfalls in Wayanad is the second largest in the State.
+The Meenmutty waterfalls in Wayanad are the second largest in the State.
 It is one of the unmissable things to do in the hill station.
 Nestled in the greenery of the Mepadi forest range, the waterfalls are breathtaking.
 Adventure-seekers and nature lovers are absolutely in love with the locale and the sight.

 The waterfalls are three leveled, falling from a height of 984 ft.
-The view is spectacular and at its magnificent best during monsoon.
+The view is spectacular and at its magnificent best during the monsoon.
 After a two-km trek through the forest starting from the entry point on the Kozhikode-Ooty interstate highway, reach the natural spectacle of God’s Own Country.

 11. Explore Wayanad Heritage Museum